alisher-nil/task_tracker_test_assignment/README.md

 ## CI/CD

-This project uses GitHub Actions for continuous integration and deployment.
+The project uses GitHub Actions to automate testing.
 Check the `.github/workflows` directory for the configuration.